Skip to main content

 Built-in Ping Sweep Autodiscovery

-Adding a New Ping Sweep Autodiscovery
+Add or Edit a Ping Sweep Autodiscovery Job

-1. Enter a name for the job, and specify your target network(s) in the Networks: field.
+1. Enter a name for the job.

 • Other options include Strip domain name suffix and an option to Create new subnet for networks not found.

-Viewing Ping Sweep Data in Device42
+View Ping Sweep Data in Device42

 General Ping Sweep Usage Considerations

-Other Ping Sweep considerations and best practices:
+Ping Sweep considerations and best practices:

 • MAC address discovery works only for local LANs.